hamedasgari20/python-books/essential-guide-llmops/notes.md

 ```
 Fine-tuning an open-source model involves adapting a pre-trained foundation model—like Llama, Phi3, or BERT—to a specific task using your own annotated dataset.
 This process improves the model’s performance on domain-specific tasks such as customer support, question answering, or text classification.
 The key steps include loading the pre-trained model and tokenizer, preparing and tokenizing the dataset (often using formats like Parquet for efficiency), and training the model using frameworks like Hugging Face Transformers.
 Techniques like QLoRA (Quantized Low-Rank Adaptation) can be applied to reduce memory usage and make fine-tuning large models more efficient.
 Once trained, the model is evaluated, saved, and optionally pushed to the Hugging Face Hub for easy sharing and deployment.

+**Available tools:**

+- Hugging Face Transformers : Train and fine-tune models on custom datasets.
+- PEFT (Parameter Efficient Fine-Tuning) : Tools like QLoRA for efficient fine-tuning.
+- DeepSpeed : Optimizations for distributed training and memory-efficient fine-tuning.

 ---

 ### 🛠️ 2.6 Hyperparameter Tuning